Best Things to Do in Bordeaux for a Great Time in Southwest France!

 things to do in bordeaux

-Since Bordeaux is a wine destination, harvest time is the best time to visit (between September and October), especially if you’re interested in visiting wineries as some of them do not open to the public after the harvest season is over.
+Since Bordeaux is a wine destination, harvest time is the best time to visit (between September and October), especially if you’re interested in visiting wineries, as some do not open to the public after the harvest season.

 During this period the weather is pleasant, not very hot or rainy.
 Harvest time is an exciting period with a lot of things going on.
-The weather remains mild until the arrival of November when the rainy season begins.
+The weather remains mild until November, when the rainy season begins.

 Where to Stay in Bordeaux